grvsinha998/SeleniumTraining/README.md

 # SeleniumTraining
- This repo is to log my progress as I learn Java with Selenium.
+ This repo is to log my progress as I learn Selenium with Java.